pnucolab/VarCas-OFFinder/docs/userguide/01-installation.rst

 1. How to Use the Web Interface
 -------------------------------

+To use the Allelic-Cas-OFFinder web tool, your system must meet the following requirements for operating systems and web browsers.
+- Supported Operating Systems:
+        - Windows
+        - macOS
+        - Linux
+- Supported web browsers:
+        - Google Chrome
+        - Mozilla Firefox
+        - Microsoft Edge
+        - Safari

 To get started, navigate to https://crispr.pnucolab.com/ and explore the platform's features.
 A Sample VCF file is provided for new users, which can be easily downloaded by clicking on the link.
 This sample file serves as a great starting point for familiarizing yourself with the tool's capabilities.
 The platform's default settings include: